-- Eye Scream: The Witch gets metal balls shot into her eye and she tried to keep fighting!
+- Eye Scream: The Witch gets metal balls shot into her eye and she tries to keep fighting!

-- Let's You and Him Fight: The Iron Monkey and Yang battle in the movie before joining forces.
+- Let's You and Him Fight: The Iron Monkey and Wong Kei-Ying battle in the movie before joining forces.

 - Virgin Power: Subverted.
 While The Witch is a virgin, she is unattractive and very psychotic.
 Despite this, she lampshades her virginity several times, and even declares that due to it, she has special "you cannot defeat me!" powers.
 Then she bites it.

 - What Happened to the Mouse?: Hin-hung had two Dragons serving under him, a scarred witch and an old man.
-We see The Witch buy it but the Old Man is simply knocked over with a pretty hard struck but it sure didn't look like a death blow and he was a tough one.
+We see The Witch buy it, but the Old Man is simply knocked over with an admittedly hard strike.

 - What the Hell, Hero?: The townspeople's reaction to Wong Kei-Ying after he offers to catch the Iron Monkey so the magistrate will stop harassing them.
 Everyone refuses to sell food to him, and even refuse to return his money after taking it and not selling him anything.
 The only people that ARE willing to sell to him are quickly abused and deterred.
 Fortunately for him, Kei-Ying finds himself in front of Dr. Yang's clinic just when he starts getting desperate.